sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedProperties.markdown

 ## Evaluation

-Before delving into unevaluatedProperties, it's crucial to understand what evaluation means in this context.
+Before delving into `unevaluatedProperties`, it's crucial to understand what evaluation means in this context.

 `unevaluatedProperties` considers annotations from `properties`, `patternProperties`, and `additionalProperties`, both as adjacent keywords and in subschemas of adjacent keywords.
 Additionally, it is also affected by other `unevaluatedProperties` in nested schemas (if present).